BUZZ-U.S. STOCKS ON THE MOVE-Coty, Diamondback Energy, Aircastle, Plantronics, oil stocks

 BUZZ-Surges on 2020 sales forecast, Q3 results beat ** LendingClub Corp LC.N: up 13.3%

-BUZZ-Jumps as profit beats on higher fees ** Venator Materials PLC VNTR.N: up 28.3%
+BUZZ-Jumps as profit beats on higher fees ** Coty Inc COTY.N: up 14.1%

-BUZZ-Soars on smaller quarterly loss USN ** Constellation Pharmaceuticals Inc CNST.O: up 100.8%

-BUZZ-Record high after impressive cancer drug data ** Coty Inc COTY.N: up 14.7%

 Communication Services